BChow5/Assignment3_P2/README.md

 <br>

 We created a seperate server block file instead of putting it in nginx.conf because it's easier to maintain.
-We can add sites by creating new server block files into the `/etc/nginx/sites-available` folder and creating symbolic links.
+We can add sites by creating new server block files into the `/etc/nginx/sites-available` folder and creating symbolic links for them.

 <br>

-**Inside our `sites.conf`**
+**Inside our `sites.conf` server block**

 ```
 server {